louishenrifranc/C-Style/tensorflow.md

 * ```tf.variable_scope(name_or_scope, default_name)```: if name_or_scope is None, then scope.name is default_name.
 * ```tf.get_default_graph().get_operations()```: return all operations in the graph, operations can be filtered by scope then with the python function ```startwith```.
 It returns a list of tf.ops.Operation
 * ```tf.expand_dims([1, 2], axis=1)``` return a tensor where the axis dimensions is expanded.
 Here the new shape will be (2) -> (2, 1)
+* FLAGS is an internal mecanism that allowed the same functionnality as argparse

 # Tensorflow fold
 All tensorflow_fold function to treat sequences:
 * td.Map(f): Takes a sequence as input, applies block f to every element in the sequence, and produces a sequence as output.